Live Fast. Die Young

 On Male Invincibility.

-Our mutual friend set up a night out at a club for all of us; we hit it off royally and had really sexy chemistry on the dance floor.
+Our mutual friend set up a night out at a club for all of us; we hit it off royally and had sexy chemistry on the dance floor.

 If I were a more attractive man — a more competent seducer — maybe she would have put up with my nasty habit, as many women do, but I wasn’t.

 Because of my incompetence, in my mind, I framed it that my bad habit of smoking had cost me the opportunity of having a super cute Korean girlfriend.
-Which was all the motivation I needed to quit smoking; come to think of it that was really the turning point in my mid 20’s that led to me developing a real passion for healthy living.
+Which was all the motivation I needed to quit smoking; come to think of it that was the turning point in my mid 20’s that led to me developing a real passion for healthy living.

 I became more certain that he was going to die when he started spending time in Latin America.
 He had a nice place in San Jose, Costa Rica